Frequently asked questions

 Q. What do you use the donations for?

-A. Mostly for venue hire, occasionally for purchasing of equipment and supporting the financially constrained to go on retreat.
+A. Mostly for hire of the hall, occasionally for purchasing of equipment, for limited advertising, and supporting the financially constrained to go on retreat.
+None of us make money running the group – our reward is seeing people benefit from what we do.

 Q. What is the programme for a typical evening?

 A. We begin with a body awareness meditation of around half an hour.
 Then we do a short walking meditation of about ten minutes.
 Then we do another seated meditation of around half an hour which alternates each week: either mindfulness of breathing or mettabhavana (often translated as loving kindness, but friendliness and kindness is more accurate).
 We finish with tea and open-ended discussion.
-Details of typical meditations can be found on the TES website east.surreytriratna.org/meditation/
+Details of typical meditations can be found on our site here

 Q. Do I need any specialist equipment?